 Cracked Filling?
 Convenient Hours, Flexible Care for Dental Emergencies

-Cracked fillings do happen.
-They are part of life, a natural result of the wear and tear we put on our teeth simply by using them.
-Chewing some things tend to bust a filling more than others.
+Cracked fillings are a natural result of the wear and tear we put on our teeth simply by using them.
+Certain foods can be hard on teeth and fillings.
 Chewing on ice is a common way to break a filling.
 Hard candies, potato chips, and dried fruit can also break fillings, as can grinding your teeth at night or clenching your jaw too often.
 Fillings are great, but they’re not as strong as your natural teeth.

 Sometimes it’s just a matter of time.
 Fillings will weaken the longer they are in place.
 That’s why you should get regular dental care from your family dentist.
 You should be going to see them every six months, no excuses.
-In addition to looking for cavities, your Cincinnati dentist will also inspect your fillings for any holes.
+In addition to looking for cavities, your dentist will also inspect your fillings for any holes.
 We do a complete inspection of your smile to ensure everything is in top shape, and we update your x-rays every year so your dentist knows what’s going on with your smile inside and out.